 How can I empty my mind?
 Help, my thoughts are out of control

-It is by reducing our stress levels and improving our ability to concentrate that we will develop the potential to become more aware of ourselves, (physically, emotionally and mentally,) our environment and the connections between the two.
-If your thoughts are getting the better of you, go here to learn how you can rewrite your negative thought patterns to create positive outcomes in your life.
+It is by reducing our stress levels and improving our ability to concentrate that we will develop the potential to become more aware of ourselves, (physically, emotionally, and mentally,) our environment, and the connections between the two.
+If your thoughts are getting the better of you, go here to learn how I was able to, and you also can rewrite your negative thought patterns with Binaural Brainwave Entrainment Technologies (The Medici Code) to create positive outcomes in your life.

 So, how do I meditate?
 Easy meditation for beginners.